burrowers/garble/README.md

 Note: if `-tiny` is passed, no panics, fatal errors will ever be printed, but they can still be handled internally with `recover` as normal.
 In addition, the `GODEBUG` environmental variable will be ignored.

+### Contributing
+We actively seek new contributors, if you would like to contribute to garble use the [CONTRIBUTING.md](https://github.com/burrowers/garble/blob/master/CONTRIBUTING.md) as a starting point.